pprp/2026_iclr_blogpost/_posts/2026-04-27-symbolic-connect.md

 If dense models already approximate modularity internally, a natural next step is to make that structure explicit. **Post-hoc modularization** imagines taking a pretrained model and refactoring it into a transparent, composable cognitive system.

-#### Refactoring the Monolith
+**Refactoring the Monolith**.
 Standard training optimizes for end-to-end loss, often at the expense of clean internal structure.
 Post-hoc modularization reverses this: using interpretability tools, we identify circuits for specific capabilities: arithmetic <d-cite key="stolfo2023mechanistic"></d-cite>, visual binding <d-cite key="rajaram2024automatic,saravanan2025investigating"></d-cite>, or factual recall <d-cite key="meng2022locating"></d-cite>, and encapsulate them as separate modules.

 This process turns the “art of alchemy” into something closer to software engineering.
 Once a capability is disentangled, it becomes: